-Step 1.
-Capture a sample of the population, mark them, and release back to the population.

-Step 2.
-After a certain period of time, capture another sample from the same population.

-Step 3.
-Compute the proportion of marked individuals, and use it to estimate the population size.
+- Step 1.
+Capture a sample of the population, mark them, and release back to the population. - Step 2.
+After a certain period of time, capture another sample from the same population. - Step 3.
+Compute the proportion of marked individuals, and use it to estimate the population size. - 8.
+A pharmaceutical company wants to check if their new drug is really better than the existing one. - 9.

-- 7. Market researchers want to check if the type of background music in a store affects the purchasing behavior of customers. - 8.
-Pharmaceutical companies want to prove that their drugs are effective and better than existing drugs. - 9.
 Credit card companies want to know the likelihood that a person with certain known characteristics will be able to pay a loan. - 10.
-Medical doctors want to determine if physical fitness level prior to knee surgery has an effect on the length of rehabilitation.
+Medical doctors want to determine the characteristics of a patient that affect his/her likelihood of surviving a surgery.